 A sole director will need to show the court that he did not knowingly participate in, or control, the activities amounting to infringement.
 If the director is unable to demonstrate this, he may be held personally liable for the trade mark infringement.

-Trade mark infringement solutions and recent cases resolved
+Trade mark infringement solutions

 There are a range of solutions to consider where a trade mark is infringed.
 Common solutions we find include: